RobinMalfait/placebo/README.md

   30 │   diagnostics if you want to provide even more information.
      ·
      ├─
-     ·   NOTES:
      ·   - This note can contain more information about the specific diagnostic.
      ·   - What do you think?
 More info at https://github.com/RobinMalfait/placebo!
      └─
 ```